sgryphon/essential-logging/examples/EventSource.App5/ReadMe.md

 component that is intended to be used with dependency injection (that will have an ILogger).

+Note that the code to forward the EventSource back to ILogger is rather inefficient, to get some nice output.
+It would be more common to pass events the other way (and there is a built in EventSourceLoggerProvider that can do this).

 *Running the example*

 To run the example app: